schuler-robotics/ultrasonic-rangefinder/README.md

 <br />
 <br />

 Another non-ideality which must be accounted for is clock frequency skew between the transmitter and receiver Picos.
-Figure (6) shows an approximately constant skew of 18us per pulse between the transmitter and recevier clocks.
+Figure (6) shows an approximately constant skew of 18us per pulse between the transmitter and receivier clocks.
 This skew depends on environmental factors, such as process variation of the Picos, battery voltage, and temperature.
 Similar to the velocity calibration, this skew may be auto-compensated at startup by measuring the skew of successive pulses.

 <p float="left">
 <img src="https://github.com/schuler-robotics/ultrasonic-rangefinder/blob/master/images/fig06-tx01-rx04-timing-skew.jpg" width="500" />